Michael Geare: Biography

 Michael Geare was born in Limehouse around 1565, reportedly from a poor cockney background.
 An apprentice mariner in his youth, Geare embarked on his earliest voyages with Sir George Carew (also known as George Carey) and later Captain John Watts with whom he would first rise to prominence between 1588 and 1591.
-That same year he took part in the successful Blockade of Western Cuba expedition as captain of the Little John, one of five-ship flotilla under William Lane and financed by Sir Frances Drake among others.
+That same year he took part in the successful Blockade of Western Cuba expedition as captain of the Little John, one of five-ship flotilla under William Lane and financed by Sir Francis Drake among others.
 Lane gave glowing accounts of Geare's bravery in battle and with whom he began to earn a small fortune from privateering and smuggling activities.
 Lane eventually began personally financing the Little John which was later renamed the Michael & John when he became a partner with Geare in 1592.

 During the next three years, Geare would complete four successful voyages in the West Indies with the Michael & John.
 In 1595, an encounter with a Spanish galleon near Havana, Cuba resulted in the loss of fifty of his crew and a Spanish pinnace he had previously captured.
 After making his escape, Geare was able to recoup his losses by capturing another Spanish prize before returning to England.

 Commanding the Neptune the following year, he was accompanied to the Caribbean by a pinnace sailed by John Rilesden and Christopher Newport.
 He and fifteen men stole the pinnace later that year and captured several prizes before arriving in Jamaica to join a privateering expedition to Honduras led by Sir Anthony Shirley and Captain William Parker.
 After a failed raid against Trujillo, they turned towards Puerto Caballos and successfully captured the city.
 Finding little of value however, Geare decided to part company with Shirey and Parker who continued overland across the mountains of Guatemala and to the Pacific coast.